Aymanbegh/CD-COCO/README.md

 # CD-COCO: Complex Distorted COCO database for Scene-Context-Aware computer vision

 Here is an original strategy of image distortion generation applied to the MS-COCO dataset that combines some local and global distortions to reach a better realism.
 We have shown that training with this distorted dataset improves the robustness of models by 31.5% approximately through this full framework evaluation and training.
 This repository is summarized as follow:
-- [Overview]([https://github.com/Aymanbegh/Benchmarking-performance#overview](https://github.com/Aymanbegh/CD-COCO/tree/main#overview)): brief presentation of this framework evaluation of robustness
+- [Overview](https://github.com/Aymanbegh/CD-COCO#overview): brief presentation of this framework evaluation of robustness
-- [Image Distortions](https://github.com/Aymanbegh/Benchmarking-performance#image-distortions): presents the main concept about image distortion
+- [Image Distortions](https://github.com/Aymanbegh/CD-COCO#image-distortions): presents the main concept about image distortion
-- [Requirements](https://github.com/Aymanbegh/Benchmarking-performance#requirements): gives global dependencies information and links
+- [Requirements](https://github.com/Aymanbegh/CD-COCO#requirements): gives global dependencies information and links
-- [Distorted dataset generation](https://github.com/Aymanbegh/Benchmarking-performance#distorted-dataset-generation): provides a tutorial about the distorted dataset generation
+- [Distorted dataset generation](https://github.com/Aymanbegh/CD-COCO#distorted-dataset-generation): provides a tutorial about the distorted dataset generation
-- [Training results](https://github.com/Aymanbegh/Benchmarking-performance#training-results): explains how to perform a training through YOLOv4 method (YOLOv4 or YOLOv4-tiny) and how to evaluate the robustness of the trained model.
+- [Training results](https://github.com/Aymanbegh/CD-COCO#training-results): explains how to perform a training through YOLOv4 method (YOLOv4 or YOLOv4-tiny) and how to evaluate the robustness of the trained model.
-- [Citation](https://github.com/Aymanbegh/Benchmarking-performance#citation): BibTeX to cite this repository and the corresponding paper
+- [Citation](https://github.com/Aymanbegh/CD-COCO#citation): BibTeX to cite this repository and the corresponding paper

-**Codes of evaluation and training tasks are fully provided as well as distorted dataset.**

 Overview